LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MMSMusicStorageA]] - storing playlists and artists visually would help browsing, memory, and create a feeling of realtionship to the collection
 - [[MMSNutritionLabeling]] - Envisioning nutrition in grocery stores and on tech products
 - [[MMSOlinSystemsBuilding]] - Examples suitable for visualizing Olin's network
+- [[MMSPhenomenaOfComplexSystems]] - What are the universal phenomena of living systems?
 - [[MMSPhilOfSciA]] - Building blocks for my philosophy of science
 - [[MMSQ-Transdisciplinary-awareness]] - Question to the community: How do you stay aware of people's efforts and insights beyond your own discipline?
 - [[MMSSensingA]] - A visual methaphor for the process/phenomenon of sensing our world and feeling the whole reality